The best large Lego sets: 54 enormous Lego kits you should buy

 Video game Lego sets

-The Mighty Bowser (2807 pieces, $269.99/£229.99) recreates a Mario foe in eye-popping brick-built form.
+Turns out that Nintendo and Lego are a mightier pair than any plumbers.
+Witness The Mighty Bowser (2807 pieces, $269.99/£229.99), which recreates a Mario foe in eye-popping brick-built form.
 He’s a chonky one, highly posable, and can blast fireballs, like in the games.
 And although he probably should make Lego Super Mario flee in terror, you can connect a Lego Mario starter pack figure to Bowser to see some new reactions.

+Lego’s attempt to assimilate video games isn’t just about Nintendo.
 Pac-Man Arcade (2651 pieces, $269.99/£229.99) channels the spirit of the arcade machine rather than being a slavish recreation.
 But it retains plenty of character.
-A crank handle drives a simulation of sprites roaming the maze – and spins brick-built takes on Pac-Man, Blinky and Clyde when they’re attached.
+Turn the crank to drive a simulation of sprites roaming the maze – and spin brick-built takes on Pac-Man, Blinky and Clyde when they’re attached.

 Lego sets for minifigs